 - Pop the lid on and cook for 1 hour in the oven.
 (I set a timer on my phone so that I don’t forget about them).

 - After the first hour, carefully take the casserole dish out of the oven and turn all of the chops over so that the ones that were sitting on top, are now on the bottom and vice versa.
+(Add a splash of water if they are looking a little dry).

 - Pop back in the oven and cook for another hour.